vitorfhc/vitorfalcao.com/content/posts/self-xss-to-7500-bounty.md

 Pro memberships are amazing, and you should always look for them.
 By Pro membership, I mean any of those subscription plans—monthly or annual—that unlocks premium features such as product selling capabilities, unlimited posting, and unrestricted content access.

-I understand why some hunters hesitate to pay for a Pro membership on a target website.
+Some hunters hesitate to pay for a Pro membership on a target website.
 There's no guarantee you'll find bugs to pay your investment.
 However, I'm rarely intimidated by paywalls nowadays.
 I've learned that paying for access to more features—which means more attack surface—consistently yields at least high-severity bugs.
-These usually pay 50 times more than the subscription cost.
+These usually pay 50 times the subscription cost.
 Still, I understand if this strategy isn't for everyone—bug bounty hunting is inherently speculative work.

 Unfortunately, the files weren't being uploaded under the `/api/` path as we hoped—instead, they went to an S3 bucket.
 I felt doomed, thinking we'd never exploit this target.
 We'd already spent days hunting for gadgets to complete this chain.

 ![FileUpload-2025-02-25-115126.png](/img/self-xss-to-7500-bounty/FileUpload-2025-02-25-115126.png)

-Then we discovered something.
-Actually, xssdoctor found it (though I'm still not sure how—maybe through parameter brute-forcing?).
+Then, xssdoctor discovered something amazing (though I'm still not sure how—maybe through parameter brute-forcing?).
 The endpoint `/api/marketplace/files/[file_number]` returns a 200 response with the S3 URL, but adding `?redirect=true` triggers a 302 redirect to the file URL!
 This was exactly what we needed to complete our chain, weaponize the CSPT, and achieve XSS.

+> After reading this post's draft, xssdoctor mentioned he found this by analyzing jswzl—he discovered it while reading through the minified JavaScript.

 ![image.png](/img/self-xss-to-7500-bounty/image%203.png)

-Let's take a break to understand our thought process at this point and the vulnerability chain we were developing.
+Let's take a break to understand the vulnerability chain we were developing.
 These would be the reproduction steps for the bug:

 1. Upload a JSON file containing malicious XSS payload values
 2. Create a CSPT payload that uses path traversal to make the user's browser request our malicious JSON
 3. Send the link to the user—when clicked, their browser fetches the malicious JSON, which injects and executes the XSS payload

 For example, if a file is uploaded to `/api/marketplace/files/1234`, the CSPT payload would be `/categories/..%2Fmarketplace%2Ffiles%2F1234%3Fredirect%3Dtrue%23`.
 Amazing, right?
 Yes, but it doesn’t work.

-> After reading this post's draft, xssdoctor mentioned he found this by analyzing jswzl—he discovered it while reading through the minified JavaScript.

 ---